Banata

 Configuration

-The Vault is enabled by default when BETTER_AUTH_SECRET is set in your environment.
-No additional configuration is required.
+The Vault is enabled by default when the BETTER_AUTH_SECRET environment variable is set in your deployment.
+No additional configuration is required — the encryption key is derived directly from this secret.

-Critical: The BETTER_AUTH_SECRET is used to derive the encryption key.
+Critical: BETTER_AUTH_SECRET is the root of all Vault encryption.
 If you lose or change this secret without rotating Vault keys first, all encrypted data becomes permanently unrecoverable.

 Requirements